ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-2/exercise_ph/step1/README.md

-# DAY-2, EXERCISE - PHONON MODES OF CnSnI3 AT GAMMA
+# DAY-2, EXERCISE - Phonon modes of CnSnI3 at Gamma

-## PWSCF SIMULATION, STEP 1 #
+## pwscf simulation, step 1 #

 Perform a vc-relax calculation for CnSnI3  using the pw.x program.